landonb/git-bump-version-tag/README.md

     Network call: ‘git ls-remote --tags origin 0.0.1’...
     ```

-- Finally, you can specify the version explicitly.
+- If you want, you can specify the version explicitly.
   E.g.:

     ```
     $ git bump 3.1.4
     Please Yes/no/skip: Okay to bump “0.0.1” → “3.1.4”?
+[Y/n/s]
+    ```

+- And finally, you can also delete the local and remote tags.
+  E.g.:

+    ```
+    $ git bump d
+    Please Yes/no/skip: Okay to delete “1.2.0”?
 [Y/n/s]
     ```

 ## Prerequisites